 The writer of Hebrews encourages us to stay focused,

 to throw off everything that hinders and the sin that so easily entangles.
 And let us run with perseverance the race marked out for us, fixing our eyes on Jesus, the pioneer and perfecter of faith.
 For the joy set before him he endured the cross, scorning its shame, and sat down at the right hand of the throne of God.
 Consider him who endured such opposition from sinners, so that you will not grow weary and lose heart (Hebrews 12:1-3

-So why am I telling you something so personal regarding my struggle with anxiety?
+Why am I telling you something so personal regarding my struggle with anxiety?
 First, I think it is important for Christians to be vulnerable and honest with one another; the Apostle Paul tells us why, "Praise be to the God and Father of our Lord Jesus Christ, the Father of compassion and the God of all comfort, who comforts us in all our troubles, so that we can comfort those in any trouble with the comfort we ourselves receive from God" 1 Corinthians 1:3-4 (NIV).

 Secondly, I have been reading through the book of Job.
 Job's friends are famous for having mishandled their response to Job for his suffering.
 Yet, for a short time they got it right, "When Job's three friends . . . heard about all the troubles that had come upon him, they set out from their homes and met together by agreement to go and sympathize with him and comfort him. . . .
-No one said a word to him, because they saw how great his suffering was.”
-(Job 2:11-13
+No one said a word to him, because they saw how great his suffering was" Job 2:11-13 (NIV).

-The whale video is a great visual for me.
+The whale video is a great visual.
 It is a reminder of the joy of my salvation.
 I have been set free!
 And if you are in Christ, you have been set free too.
 And if the Son has set us free, we are free indeed!
 Hallelujah!

 Finally, God's timing is perfect.
 A book I had ordered days before, the Panic Attacks Workbook, arrived in the mail on the day my anxiety peaked.
 And if you struggle with anxiety or panic attacks, I recommend it as an excellent and helpful resource.
-It is helping me to think in new ways, so I can be less entangled by my circumstances – free to enjoy and celebrate God's many gifts in my life!
+It is helping me to think in new ways, so I can be less entangled by my circumstances, and free to enjoy and celebrate God's many gifts in my life!

 "Dear Father God, thank you for loving me, forgiving me, and for setting me free!
 Amen."

-Panic Attacks Workbook has helped me tremendously!
+The Panic Attacks Workbook has helped me tremendously!